 Play-Doh is one of those classic toys that no matter how old you get, it never goes out of style.
 Never.
 So when I pull the Play-Doh out, it doesn’t take much to get my boys to come to the table and sculpt.

-When we opened up the packaging sent to us by Play-Doh for this project, my 9 year old immediately commented on how much he loves the smell of Play-Doh.
 I have to admit – the moment I open up a container of Play-Doh, I’m immediately sent back to my own childhood and the hours of joy in creating whatever came to mind.

 Speaking of being sent back to childhood memories, when my boys were so adamant on making an American Flag, I remembered sitting in my elementary school’s art room and creating our own optical illusion using the American Flag.
 Game on!